hmmbhaskar/my_study/subject/tools_frameworks/dev/editor_ide/vscode.md

    1. Since I was doing a lot english word mistakes in writing notes and whatever i am writing hence needed something to suggest the correct spelling and also keep an eye on the same.
 5. vscode-pdf: Display pdf file in VSCode.

+## Modifications

+1. Markdown All in One: Shortcut to Bold:
+   1. Condition: The Ctrl + B is by default the key to hide and show in the vs code, but with this extension, it is acting for B of the text, which is not allowing it to hide/show left sidebar.
+To resolve it, I am doing the change in the keyboard shortcut of the extension for the keybinding of the Ctrl + B, by changing the When condition of the Keybinding of this extension.
+I am adding that it works only when text is selected:
+      1. By Deafult When: editorTextFocus && !editorReadonly && editorLangId =~ /^markdown$|^rmd$|^quarto$/
+      2. New When: editorHasSelection && editorTextFocus && !editorReadonly && editorLangId =~ /^markdown$|^rmd$|^quarto$/
+   2. Output: The desired output is achieved.